Bill Davis: Cabinet posts

-Premier of Ontario
+Premier of Ontario (1971–1985)

-First majority
+First majority (1971–1975)

 Three months after taking office as premier, Davis announced that his government would not continue to fund construction of the Spadina Expressway into downtown Toronto—an initiative that had been unpopular with many of the area's residents.

 The section of Allen Road south of Lawrence Avenue was subsequently nicknamed the "Davis ditch".

 In July 1971, he created appointed the first Minister of the Environment, George Kerr.

 On August 31, Davis announced the rejection of a proposal to grant full funding to Ontario's Catholic high schools—which were only publicly funded up to grade 10—stating that it "would fragment the present system beyond recognition and repair".

 The campaign to elect the 29th Legislative Assembly of Ontario began two weeks later on September 13.
 The campaign featured the first televised leaders debate for a provincial election.
 The PC's would gain 9 seats in the election, held on October 21, 1971.